aberba/aberba.github.io/_posts/2016-08-20-hello-world-app-with-the-vibe.d-web-framework.md

 The D website has a [Getting Started Tour](https://tour.dlang.org/tour/en/basics/imports-and-modules) for the D programming language where you can run D code alongside.
 A [Vibe.d Tour](https://tour.dlang.org/tour/en/vibed/basics-asynchronous-i-o) tour is also available among others tours (located a the top navigation of the [tours page](https://tour.dlang.org/) ).

 You can also see organisations using D including eBay, Facebook, Remedy Games at <https://dlang.org/orgs-using-d.html>.
-[Current D Use](https://dlang.org/areas-of-d-usage.html) also features what organisations are using D to build.
+The [Current D Use](https://dlang.org/areas-of-d-usage.html) page also features what organisations are using D to build.
 The community for is also at <http://forum.dlang.org>